Froyj/katas-test/advanced/loops/step5.md

 Open the file `allCharFoundAt.js`{{open}}

-The function allCharFoundAt.js takes one word as a string in parameter and must return an object in which keys refer the different letters of the word and the
+The function allCharFoundAt.js takes one word as a string in parameter and must return an object in which :
+- keys refer to the different letters of the word
+- values arrays of positions you can find this letter in the word

 Example :
 With the following word :
 `chocolate`

 you must return :

 `
 {
   c: [0, 3],